 - Work closely with your business representatives and subject matter experts within your project and leverage them as anchors for agility practices into the business

 - Leverage your pilots as agility experiments in designing agility components into your change implementation.
 For example, use the pilot as a test from which to build agility components so as to further change agility in the rest of the project roll out

-3. Proactively participate in change centre of excellence, or if this does not exist, built a change network with other change managers and interested business representatives
+3. Proactively participate in the change centre of excellence, or if this does not exist, build a change network with other change managers and interested business representatives

 Leverage the power of other change practitioners in other projects and across the business to collaborate and build a common approach to further change agility in the business.
 Work with others to come up with ways to influence the business and build practices that will help the business strive in times of disruption and change.
 Don’t underestimate the power of like-minded representatives across the business.
 Each representative acts as an influencing node from which powerful tactics and practices can be driven into the business.

 Work across projects to build one view of change impacts.
 By building this integrated view of change impacts across multiple projects, you are also helping the business connect the dots and build an integrated way of getting ready for all changes, not just yours.
 An integrated view of change can help you:

 - See a holistic picture of what is going to change

 - Prepare the business for what is going to change across the board, and this is made easier by knowing what will be changing

 - Utilise the changes in the roadmap to design a series of agility tests to prepare the business for challenges further down the track in the roadmap